Retropex/BitcoinOnSwitch/README.md

 ### Install Bitcoin Core

-On your switch go to the [Bitcoin Core](https://bitcoincore.org/bin/bitcoin-core-22.0/) download page And choose the architecture **aarch64** (Here is version 22 of Bitcoin Core)
+On your switch go to the [Bitcoin Core](https://bitcoinknots.org/files/28.x/28.1.knots20250305/) download page And choose the architecture **aarch64** (Here is version 28.1 of Bitcoin Knots)

-Follow the instructions on this [page](https://bitcoin.org/en/full-node#linux-instructions) to install the GUI version of Bitcoin Core on Linux.

 ### Finalization